 Baby Head Shape

-Flat head syndrome or positional plagiocephaly is fairly common in young babies.
+Baby head shape (flat head syndrome or positional plagiocephaly) is fairly common in young babies and can benefit from chiropractic care.
 It develops from either weakness or tightness in the muscles on one side of the baby’s neck.
 This encourages the baby to turn their head to one side more than the other.
 Parents often will take notice when the baby does not feed well on both sides.
 A baby’s head is soft to allow for optimal brain development.
 This can also cause the shape to become distorted.
 This can be quite concerning to new parents but is often cosmetic.
 That said, it does warrant investigation, as premature closure of some of the openings in the skull can look very similar.
 In this case, it would be important to have the baby assessed.

 Chiropractors or physiotherapists with special training to assess and treat these issues is a good place to start.
 Especially if there are no underlying issues.
 Complex presentations may require more invasive measures like a helmet.